-Our lathe solutions give you a set of tools to turn your parts exactly as you need them.
+Our lathe cam programming software gives you a set of tools to turn your parts exactly as you need them.
 Mastercam Lathe provides easy roughing, grooving, threading, parting, boring, drilling, and finishing routines for increased productivity.

 Mastercam Lathe also delivers a set of C-axis programming tools, with greatly expanded options when combined with Mastercam Mill, such as face contour and drilling and cross contour and drilling.